NFL positive COVID-19 tests from NJ lab could be false - WHIZ News

 The Jets canceled a walk-through on Saturday night but had a full practice Sunday morning after the previously positive tests came back negative.
 The Bears moved their practice scheduled for Sunday morning to the afternoon.

 The Pittsburgh Steelers said they had six false positives and those players will be back at practice Monday.
 The Philadelphia Eagles held out four players from working out Sunday.
-The Cleveland Browns called off their workout altogether.
+The Cleveland Browns initially canceled their practice, but after re-testing turned up negative tests they decided to have their workout.

 The number of positive COVID-19 tests from a specific facility that might actually be false demonstrates the precarious position the NFL is in less than three weeks from the regular-season opener.